BRAIN OPTIMIZATION The Moody's Primer

 3. Water is not just for hydrating skin and blood-flow.
 Our brains require hydration at a certain level in order to not go into Stress Brain mode.

 5. Hormones are important to balance for healthy, high functioning mentally, physically, and sexually.
-I have a hormone-management practice whom I trust implicitly and will provide their contact information so that you can ask questions/explore options directly with the top dog there.
 One of my goals is to help you become most educated about your own body and as a consumer of health products!

 NOW CHECK OUT THESE NUTRITIONAL SUGGESTIONS: